Stuyk/altv-quickstart/README.md

 In your altv.cfg for your alt:V client put the following:
 `debug: true`

-This will fully allow you to reconnect to your server.
+This will fully allow you to reconnect to your server by press `f8` and typing `reconnect <password>`

 ### Recommend VSCode Plugins